mandeep/Travis-Encrypt/README.rst

     travis-encrypt mandeep Travis-Encrypt /home/user/.travis.yml

 The application will then issue a mandatory password prompt.
-Once the password is filled, Travis-Encrypt will write the encrypted password to the given .travis.yml file.
+Once the password is filled, Travis Encrypt will write the encrypted password to the given .travis.yml file.

 .. |travis| image:: https://travis-ci.org/mandeep/Travis-Encrypt.svg?branch=master
     :target: https://travis-ci.org/mandeep/Travis-Encrypt